 I’m not the right therapist for everyone.
 If you’ve reviewed my site and you think we’re probably not a good fit, you’re probably right.
-I hope the following resources can help you find the right fit for you.
+I hope the following referrals help you find the right fit.

 Bay Area Psychological Association–A good link if my specialties are not what you’re looking for or if you want in-person therapy in the South Bay Area.